 Both guinea pigs and rabbits will need a high-fibre pellet diet with plenty of fresh fruit and veggies to stimulate the digestive system.
 Your small pet is going to need water too, so make sure you buy them a weighted water bowl or drip bottle to avoid tipping and spilling.

 Just like a pet dog, you’ll want to keep your new small animal’s fur coat smooth and shiny with grooming products.
-A small pet brush or slicker brush will help remove dirt, debris and loose fur while distributing their natural oils.
+A small pet bristle brush or slicker brush will help remove dirt, debris and loose fur while distributing their natural oils.
 You can also give your small pet a dry bath to leave their coat smelling clean and fresh.
 Don’t forget to protect your pet from lice and other mange mites with a small animal specific insecticidal spray.

 Guinea pigs and rabbits love a little fun.
 Make sure you keep their natural curiosity satisfied with a variety of small animal toys.